dark-penguin/ytdlp-telebot/README.md

 Not tested.
 It would probably be enough to adjust paths in your .env file.

 ### Level 2: Linux
+You might have some trouble installing Python packages from pip unless you already have it set up and/or know how to use virtualenv.
+Explaining how to set up Python is out of scope, so consider using Docker instead.

 - Clone the project
 - Create a new bot and get a token from [BotFather](https://t.me/BotFather)
 - Copy `env_example` into `.env`, adjust its values (TOKEN is mandatory,